-7. Conclusions.
 In this paper, we have introduced a low-power protocol, named "CoSIP", for establishing sessions between two or more endpoints targeting constrained environments.
 Many applications, both in constrained and non-constrained scenarios, do benefit from establishing a session between the participants in order to minimize the communication overhead and to negotiate some parameters related to the data exchange that will occur.
 The CoSIP protocol is a constrained version of the SIP protocol intended to minimize the amount of network traffic, and therefore energy consumption, targeted for IoT scenarios.
 A similar effort in trying to minimize the amount of data in IoT and M2M applications is being carried on in standardization organizations, such as the IETF CoRE Working Group, which is currently defining a protocol (CoAP) to be used as a generic web protocol for RESTful constrained environments and maps to HTTP.
 Similarly, in this work we have proposed to apply the same approach to define a protocol for session instantiation, negotiation, and termination.
 We have described some interesting IoT scenarios that might benefit from using such a protocol, namely service discovery, session establishment, and services based on a subscribe/notify paradigm.
 A Java-language implementation of CoSIP has been developed and tested to evaluate the performance of the newly proposed protocol, by measuring the amount of transmitted bytes compared to other solutions based on SIP and CoAP respectively.
-The results show that applications that use CoSIP can outperform other SIP- and CoAP-based applications in terms of generated network traffic: SIP signaling can be compressed of nearly 50% using CoSIP, and long-running applications that may use CoAP for sending the same type of data to a given receiver may be better implemented with CoSIP, since no CoAP overhead has to be transmitted along with each transmitted data message leading to a packet size and per-packet processing reduction; packet size reduction in turn may reduce the need for packet fragmentation (in 6LoWPAN networks) and the energy consumption of the nodes involved in the data exchange.
+The results show that applications that use CoSIP can outperform other SIP- and CoAP-based applications in terms of generated network traffic: SIP signalling can be compressed of nearly 50% and long-running applications based on CoAP require less bytes to be transmitted since CoAP options do not need to be sent along in each transmitted message, thus reducing the need for packet fragmentation (in 6LoWPAN networks) and the energy consumption of the nodes involved in the data exchange.